leok7v/leok7v.github.io/page90.md

 Indent
 ---
-Indent is **4**. indent 2 and 3 was good for 80x24 terminals.
-It's 21st century it is 4!
+Indent is **4**.
+Indent 2 and 3 were good for 80x24 terminals.
+It's the 21st century; it is 4!
 (8 was good for Linus leads to unbearably vertical code)

 Header Files